If you’re going to do something, do it properly, right?

 Anyway, before I get to my rant, some scene-setting is in order.

 Along the Victoria Embankment, from the Palace of Westminster to Blackfriars is a series of ornate lamp posts which will be of interest to fans of London local government.

 To be clear, I am not talking about the Metropolitan Board of Works’ iconic lamps which grace the water’s edge: think big fish wrapping themselves around each lamp post, and large globe lanterns atop.
 That’s a whole other story which has surely been told elsewhere.

 My focus is on the road itself and the 34 lighting columns which run down either side of it.
-They are big, bulky objects, ordered in opposing pairs as they originally supported catenary lighting, suspended from the wires that once ran between each pairing.
+They are big, bulky objects, ordered in opposing pairs as they once supported catenary lighting, suspended from wires that ran between each pairing.

 Well, they started as 34, and 28 of them could be found between Westminster and Hungerford Bridges.
 The remaining six – interspersed with some replicas – were placed between Hungerford Bridge and the boundary of Westminster and the City, just beyond Temple Underground station.

 The original set were judged to be of sufficient merit to earn a Grade II listing in 2008.
 To quote the listing: